-Whether appearing in Aesop's fables, heraldic emblems, or as figures in mythology, lions fascinate people, and therefore they figure prominently as symbols across cultures and religions.
+Whether appearing in Aesop's fables, heraldic emblems, or as figures in mythology, lions fascinate people.
+This is why they figure prominently as symbols across cultures and religions.
 In this article, we'll explore the symbolic meanings of lions, the meaning behind the actions lions take in your dreams, and the meaning of lions across several mythologies and fables.

 1. Lions as Symbols of Courage

 Lions have long been associated with courage but have you ever wondered why?
-It might seem like the lion isn't courageous at all given its exceptional strength, speed, and place as an apex predator.
+It might seem like the lion isn't courageous at all, given its exceptional strength, speed, and place as an apex predator.
 But, in fact, lions are incredibly courageous.

 2. Lions as Symbols of Protection

-When dreaming of lions, we may either be identifying with that part of ourselves that ferociously protects that which we love or, alternatively, we may be longing for such a protectress.
+When dreaming of lions, we may be identifying with that part of ourselves that ferociously protects what we love.
+Alternatively, we may be longing for such a protectress.

 3. Lions as Symbols of Strength

-In heraldry, lions are often used as symbols of strength and is it no wonder.
+In heraldry, lions are often used as symbols of strength (and is it no wonder).
 Lions grow up to 10 feet in length with bodies weighing as much as 550 pounds.
-Once prey is captured in their powerful forelegs, or finds its head inside a lion's giant jaws, there is no escape.
+Once they capture their prey with their giant jaws and powerful forelegs, there is no escape.

-Dream lions may similarly reflect those in the waking world by symbolizing the incomparable their exceptional strength.
-Dreaming of lions can mean that we are either in possession of such strength, desire it, or feeling as though we are, ourselves, prey for forces around us.
+Dreaming of lions can mean that we are either in possession of such strength, desire it, or are feeling as though we are the prey.

 4. Lions as Symbols of Aggression

-Remember the old tale of the lion roaming the land, roaring, scaring everyone he encountered?
-The lion wasn't roaring because he was on the prowl, he was roaring because he was in terrible pain.
+Their's an old tale about a lion roaming the land, roaring, scaring everyone he encounters?
+The lion wasn't roaring because he was on the prowl.
+He was roaring because he was in terrible pain.

-When dreaming about aggressive lions, we do well to ask ourselves if we're angry or if we're hurt and either way, find an empathetic friend to assist us with our wounds.
+When dreaming about aggressive lions, we should ask ourselves if we're angry or if we're hurt.
+Either way, we should find an empathetic friend to assist us with our wounds.

 5. The Meaning of Lions Chasing the Dreamer

-Dreams of lions chasing us symbolize feeling that something that we can't see but can feel inside us is after us, hunting us down, and that something will ultimately overpower us and eat us alive.
+When lions chase us in dreams, it can symbolize that we are feeling something we can't see but can feel inside us, something that's hunting us down, something that will overpower us and eat us alive.

 For Swiss psychologist Carl Jung, animals pursuing us in dreams are actually attempting to draw near to us.
 When we run from them, we simply give them more power.
 Instead of running from that which is pursuing us, Jung suggested the best course of action would actually be to stand still and simply allow ourselves to be devoured!

-Because in the language of dreams, animals signify some aspect of ourselves.
-They is no way to outrun ourselves.
+Why?
+Because, in the language of dreams, animals signify some aspect of ourselves.
+There is no way to outrun ourselves.
 That which is a part of us belongs to us.
 We can only rehabilitate the parts of us that we find unpleasant—we cannot separate ourselves from them.
-Check out the section below on taming lions in dreams for more information how that idea!

 “When you dream of a savage bull, or a lion, or a wolf pursuing you this means it wants to come to you.
 You would like to split it off, but then it just becomes all the more dangerous.
-The best stance would be: ‘Please, come and devour me.'”— Carl Jung
+The best stance would be: ‘Please, come and devour me.'”

 6. The Meaning of Taming Lions in Dreams